aoloe/photoTweaker/README.md

 This is not -- and never will be -- a full fledged image editor.

 Applying effects should not trigger any dialog.
 Settings for the effects can be defined in the preferences and effects may have several button, one for each defined set of values.

-## Features
-- crop
-- canvas resize
-- apply predefined filters
-  - auto white
-  - vintage
-- one picture open per session
-- one step undo
-- effects are always on the full image (except red eyes?)
-- expand the selection wotj keys
-- rotate in 90° steps

-- scripting mode (by parameter):
-  - "save" and "save as" also quit the program.
-  - on quit the filename is returned for further processing.
-  - a filename must be passed as parameter and "open" is not available.

 ## Possible future features
 - offer a way to open directly the image in gimp (or any other image editor).